Skip to main content

 {

-private const string DefaultCulture = "en";
+public static string DefaultCulture { get; set; } = "en";

 public new string this[string key]